Pama-Lee/WhyNotTeaming/README.md

 #### "APP" consists of two parts.

-- The main class located in the core source code in cn.devspace.whynotteaming.App and other defined classes
+- The main class located in the core source code in cn.devspace.cn.pamalee.whynotteaming.App and other defined classes
 - The configuration Yaml file of each "APP" in the app folder located in the resources file [resources].

 #### [Planning] "Plugin" is in principle a packaged .jar file, which contains